manjaro/pacman-mirrors/docs/index.md

 # Method = rank

 ## Define protocols and priority eg. 'https,http' or 'http,https'
-## Defined protocols are written to the mirrorlist
+## ATM available protocols are: http, https, ftp
-## Leaving a protocol out will ban the protocol from being used
+## Not specifying a protocol will ban the protocol from being used
+## If a mirror has more than one protocol defined only the first is written to the mirrorlist
-## Empty means all in no particular order
+## Empty means all in reversed alphabetic order
 # Protocols =

-## Specify to use only mirrors from specific a country.
+## Specify to use only mirrors from a specific country.
-## Can add multiple countries separated by a comma (ex: Germany,France)
+## Can add multiple countries separated by a comma (example: Germany,France,Belgium)
+## Get a list of all available counties with 'pacman-mirrors -l'
 ## Empty means all
 # OnlyCountry =